auremoser/nicar-2015/nicar_15_mappingjs.md

 1. `SELECT` is what you're requesting (required)
 2. `FROM` is where the data is located (required)
 3. `WHERE` is the filter on the data you're requesting (optional)
-4. `GROUP BY` and `ORDER BY` are optional additions, you can read more about aggregate/other functions below
+4. `GROUP BY` and `ORDER BY` are optional additions, you can read more about aggregate/other functions below.

 ## Geocoding + SQL/PostGIS
 There are two special columns in CartoDB: